(view the interactive map)

 The BackPack Program is designed to meet the needs of hungry children at times when other resources are not available, such as weekends and school vacations.
 Backpacks are filled with food that children take home and discreetly distributed on the last day before the weekend or holiday vacation.

-Mississippi Food Network provides backpack meals to 11 participating sites that distributes backpacks filled with food items weekly to 571 children in Hinds, Warren, Forrest, Lamar, Rankin and Oktibbeha Counties.
+Mississippi Food Network provides backpack meals to 26 participating sites that distributes backpacks filled with food items weekly to 816 children in Hinds, Warren, Forrest, Lamar, Madison, Rankin and Oktibbeha Counties.

 Mississippi Food Network participates in the Child and Adult Care Food Program (CACFP), in order to provide healthy snacks to children in afterschool programs in underserved communities.
 The program is administered by the Mississippi Department of Education Office of Child Nutrition.
-MFN provides snacks to approximately 760 children 5 days a week during the school year through seven Boys & Girls Clubs and four private non-profit organizations providing after-school programs that offer tutoring, homework help and enrichment activities to underprivileged children in their communities.
+MFN provides snacks to approximately 1,100 children 5 days a week during the school year through ten Boys & Girls Clubs and six private non-profit organizations providing after-school programs that offer tutoring, homework help and enrichment activities to underprivileged children in their communities.

 SUMMER FOOD SERVICE PROGRAM (SFSP)

 Mississippi Food Network began the Summer Food Service Program in 2008 with one site serving 100+ children breakfast and lunch for eight weeks.
-The program expanded in 2011 to six sites in four counties, Warren, Washington, Simpson and Forrest that served 16,268 meals to 466 children during the summer long program.
-Plans for 2012 are to expand to 8 sites in the current counties as well as Bolivar and Noxubee Counties.
+The program expanded in 2013 to five sites in five counties, Bolivar, Warren, Washington, and Forrest that served 16,845 meals to 585 children during the summer long program.
 Enrichment activities, which included nutrition education, were provided at the sites in an effort to increase participation.

 E-mail Us |